kviljoen/uct-srst2/README.md

 Fixes:
 * Solved problem in loading data when using single library layout
 * Solved problem in loading data in 'characterisation` mode

-### 0.9.4 / 2017-12-07

-Enhancements:
-* Improved logs
-* Version and help message printed upon request

-### 0.9.3.1 / 2017-10-04

-Enhancements:
-* Users no longer need to specify the number of threads and the maximum amount of memory -- both values are now read from the `nextflow.config` file

-### 0.9.3 / 2017-08-30

- Enhancements:
- * YAMP can now handle both paired-end and single-end reads
- * The de-duplication step is now optional and can be skip (default: true)

-### 0.9.2 / 2017-07-10

-Enhancements:
-* YAMP can now be run in three *"modes"* : < QC, characterisation, complete >.

 ## License